-\textbf{Group~3:} The subgroups that constitute Group~3 are consecutive; therefore, we need only to calculate the shift in codeword indices for Subgroup~3.1.
-Subgroup~3.1 in $\mathcal{C}_{m+1,x}$ comes right after Groups~1, 2, and 4 (see Table~\ref{table_1}).
-Note that Groups~1 and 2 consist of all codewords starting with $0$ from the left in $\mathcal{C}_{m+1,x}$.
-On the other hand, the codewords in $\mathcal{C}_{m,x}$ that correspond to the codewords in Subgroup~3.1 in $\mathcal{C}_{m+1,x}$ come right after all the codewords that start with $0$ from the left.
+\textbf{Group~2:} Group~2 in $\mathcal{C}_{m+1,x}$ comes right after Groups~1, 4, and 3 (see Table~\ref{table_1}).
+On the other hand, the codewords in $\mathcal{C}_{m,x}$ that correspond to the codewords in Group~2 in $\mathcal{C}_{m+1,x}$ come right after all the codewords that start with $0$ from the left.
 Consequently, and using (\ref{eqn_card1}), (\ref{eqn_card4}), and (\ref{eqn_card3}):

-\textbf{Group~4:} Group~4 in $\mathcal{C}_{m+1,x}$ comes right after Groups~1 and 2.
-On the other hand, the corresponding codewords in $\mathcal{C}_{m-x,x}$ for that group start from codeword index $0$.
-Thus,

-\textbf{Group~5:} Because it is the last group in order, Group~5 in $\mathcal{C}_{m+1,x}$ starts at a codeword index resulting from subtracting the cardinality of Group~5 itself from $N(m+1, x)$.
-On the other hand, the corresponding codewords in $\mathcal{C}_{m-x,x}$ come right after all the codewords that start with $0$ from the left.
-Consequently, and using (\ref{eqn_card5}):

-Noting that (\ref{eqn_zeta1}), (\ref{eqn_zeta2}), (\ref{eqn_zeta3}), (\ref{eqn_zeta4}), and (\ref{eqn_zeta5}) combined are (\ref{eqn_svals}) completes the proof. \end{IEEEproof}
+Noting that (\ref{eqn_zeta1}) and (\ref{eqn_zeta2}) combined are (\ref{eqn_svals}) completes the proof. \end{IEEEproof}

-\begin{example} From (\ref{eqn_svals}), the values of $\zeta_\ell$, $\ell \in \{1, 2, \dots, 5\}$, for the LOCO code $\mathcal{C}_{6,1}$ given in the last column of Table~\ref{table_1} are:
+\begin{example} From (\ref{eqn_svals}), the values of $\zeta_\ell$, $\ell \in \{1, 2\}$, for the LOCO code $\mathcal{C}_{6,1}$ given in the last column of Table~\ref{table_1} are:

 Note that here $m+1 =6$, i.e., $m=5$, and $x=1$. \end{example}